Motion Control Modules » Stepper Motor Drivers » DRV8825 Stepper Motor Driver Carriers, High Current »

 The DRV8825 supports such active current limiting, and the trimmer potentiometer on the board can be used to set the current limit.
 You will typically want to set the driver’s current limit to be at or below the current rating of your stepper motor.
 One way to set the current limit is to put the driver into full-step mode and to measure the current running through a single motor coil without clocking the STEP input.
 The measured current will be 0.7 times the current limit (since both coils are always on and limited to approximately 70% of the current limit setting in full-step mode).

 Another way to set the current limit is to measure the voltage on the “ref” pin and to calculate the resulting current limit (the current sense resistors are 0.100Ω).
 The ref pin voltage is accessible on a via that is circled on the bottom silkscreen of the circuit board.
-The current limit relates to the reference voltage as follows:
+The current limit in amps relates to the reference voltage in volts as follows:

 So, for example, if you have a stepper motor rated for 1 A, you can set the current limit to 1 A by setting the reference voltage to 0.5 V.